 - Line a baking sheet with a silpat or parchment paper and shape the dough into 4-8 hoagies.

-- Slit the top of each roll and brush with egg and milk mixture.
+- Slash the top of each roll with a really sharp knife or blade and brush with egg and milk mixture.

 - Bake until golden and sound hard when you gently tap the outside.
 Brush with butter.